Goutch/HellbenderExamples/README.md

-# Collection of Samples for my HellbenderEngine Graphics Library
+# Collection of Samples for the HellbenderEngine Graphics Library